muses-code-js/intro-to-js-melbourne/_steps/level0/step2-getting-started.markdown

 So what actually is a web page?

-It's just a text file with two different types of content in it.
+It's just a text file with different types of content in it.

 1. text content, ie the actual words that will be displayed
-2. HTML tags, which tell the browser how the content is supposed to be displayed.
+2. HTML tags, which tell the browser how the content is supposed to be displayed
+3. CSS, which describes how HTML elements are styled (page layouts, colours, fonts, etc.)

+We'll explain more of the mechanics of the web on the next page.

 ## Let's get started!